Pastor Zip's US Lutheran Web Links

 Anglo-Lutheran Catholic Church

-Formerly the Evangelical Community Church-Lutheran, a "small denomination within Lutheranism's Evangelical Catholic tradition," and incorporating the former Athanasian Catholic Church of The Augsburg Confession, the ALCC practices a Lutheranism that is as close as possible in theology and practice to being Roman Catholic.
-In the US, the ALCC has non-geographic ethnic Vietnamese and Sudanese dioceses.
-It also has a presence in Canada, Sudan, and Kenya and is a "Lutheran" constituent in the Augustana Catholic Communion (below).
+Founded by former Lutheran Church—Missouri Synod members in 1997 as the Evangelical Community Church-Lutheran (a "small denomination within Lutheranism's Evangelical Catholic tradition") and later incorporating the Athanasian Catholic Church of The Augsburg Confession, the ALCC practices a Lutheranism that is as close as possible in theology and practice to being Roman Catholic.
+It has a presence in Canada, Sudan, and Kenya and is a "Lutheran" constituent in the Augustana Catholic Communion (below).
+In 2009 the ALCC petitioned to unite with the Catholic Church.
+In February 2011, the ALCC accepted an invitation to join the "Anglican Ordinariate" as the vehicle for coming into communion with the Holy See.
 Wikipedia entry

 The Evangelical Catholic Church

-Formed in the 1967 as a "fellowship" of independent, conservative Lutheran congregations and pastors, the ILF transformed in 2004 into a North American Lutheran denomination whose 30 clergy (at that time) had now been ordained within the historic apostolic tradition.
+Formed in the 1967 as the International Lutheran Fellowship, a "fellowship" of independent, conservative Lutheran congregations and pastors, it transformed in 2004 into a North American Lutheran denomination whose (at that time) 30 clergy had now been ordained within the historic apostolic tradition.
+The LCI adopted its new name in 2010-11.
 It also has a presence in Latin America, Africa, India, and Singapore.
 Wikipedia entry

 This "Evangelical Catholic" church organized in 2004 when several Bishops of the Lutheran Evangelical Protestant Church were consecrated into Apostolic Succession.
 Part of the formation of the Augustana Evangelical Catholic Communion (above), it quickly resigned and began to ordain women as priests and bishops.
 Contrary to most Lutherans it has an emphasis on the "Rapture" and Christ's imminent return.
 The LOC has since reconciled its communion fellowship with the LEPC and it is also in communion with the AIELC.
 It also has congregations in India, Sri Lanka, and the Philippines.
 Wikipedia entry